 - ICEBREAKER LONGEVITY: We use 85% merino wool & less synthetic material than the traditional outdoor standard.
 With multi-purpose & timeless clothing our natural alternative to synthetics enhances the relationship between people & nature.

-The t-shirts consist of 86% Merino Wool, 12% Nylon, and 2% Lycra.
+I travel with two t-shirts, both of them are Macpac Lyell 180 Tee.
+The t-shirts consist of 100% Merino Wool.
 And thanks to the merino component, I could wear them three to four days in a row without smelling, even in a tropical climate.
 No cotton or polyester shirt would last that long.

 How many pairs of underwear do you think you need?
-I started our journey with 5, but have since increased it to 7 pairs.
+I started our journey with 5 in 2016, but have since increased it to 7 pairs.
 This way, I only need to wash once a week.

-All of them are ExOfficio Give-N-Go Sports Mesh Boxer Briefs bought in July 2015 and in September 2017, respectively.
+All, but 2 of them are ExOfficio Give-N-Go Boxer Briefs bought in July 2015 and in September 2017, respectively.
 I chose ExOfficio based on the overwhelming consensus on various travel forums, and I am very happy with them.

 I wear shorts as much as I can, but when it is too cold, I have two lightweight pairs of long pants.
 Both are black so that my wardrobe matches: black pants with a coloured top.